algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 - Impact:
   - A board breaking would be the worst scenario for us considering that no other board would be provided by the school.
 - Solution:
-  - Be careful with the board and avoid breaking or burning at all costs.
+  - Be careful with the board and avoid breaking or burning it at all costs.
 Either way, the best choice would be to borrow some hardware from the other teams but it would imply having less testing time on the hardware.
 The other choice would be to purchase a new board, which brings another issue: the delivery time.

 *➭ Delivery Time*